canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 | **When to use** | Software | Libraries | Web applications and services |
 | **Licence text** | https://www.gnu.org/licenses/gpl-3.0.txt | https://www.gnu.org/licenses/lgpl-3.0.txt | https://www.gnu.org/licenses/agpl-3.0.txt |

-To apply to source code, add the text of the chosen lisence to a LICENSE.txt file in the root folder of the project.
+To apply to source code, add the text of the chosen licence to a LICENSE.txt file in the root folder of the project.
 See [Add Mandatory Files](#add-mandatory-files).

 If multiple licences can be applied, choose a licence which matches the goal of the project and its interactions with other projects.
 This tends to revolve around the decision of whether to apply a permissive or reciprocal licence.